cascadiajs/cascadiajs-2022/src/views/content/sponsorships.md

 ![CascadiaJS 2021 livestream](/images/past/cjs21-livestream.jpg)

+Your company is making it possible for us to live stream this event.
 We are setting a target of 5,000 attendees for the live stream of this conference.
 As the Livestream sponsor, you will receive:

 - Premium branding throughout the Livestream (opening, breaks, closing).
 - A premium booth in our virtual conference space.